sig-net/solana-contract-examples/proposals/PARALLEL_UTXO_SIGNING_ARCHITECTURE.md

 ---

-### 7. BIP143 amount commitment prevents lying about UTXO values
+### 7. BIP143 Amount Commitment Prevents Lying About UTXO Values

 BIP143's sighash preimage includes the input `amount` (field #6).
 This is a critical security property inherited from Bitcoin's SegWit design: